mHTT translation inhibitors

 Huntington’s disease belongs to a group of diseases called repeat associated diseases.
-We believe that the malfunction of the translation machinery is the underlying cause of this disease as well as for other repeat associated diseases.
+Recent scientific discoveries point to malfunctions of the translation machinery as an underlying cause of this disease as well as for other repeat associated diseases.